Aaronontheweb/okta-music-store/README.md

-In this document, I will show you how to modify a completed MVC Music Store application to use Okta for login, registration, Single Sign On, as well as user and group management.
+In this document, I will show you how to modify a completed MVC Music Store application to use Okta for login, registration, Single Sign-on, as well as user and group management.

 I suggest following this document from beginning to end, as each section builds upon the last.
-If you're in a hurry, you can skip to the Online version of the Okta Music Store section to see a "pre built" version of the MVC Music Store that has been modified to use Okta.

-# Setup and Configuration<a id="sec-2"></a>
+# Setup and Configuration<a id="sec-2" name="sec-2"></a>

 Before you get started, you'll need to install or set up the software and services below: